reactivemarkets/toolbox-cpp/CONTRIBUTING.md

 ## Coding Style

-Please follow [CppCoreGuidelines](https://github.com/isocpp/CppCoreGuidelines) for anything not covered in this section.
+Follow [CppCoreGuidelines](https://github.com/isocpp/CppCoreGuidelines) for anything not covered in this section.

+[Go Proverbs](https://go-proverbs.github.io/) also offers some great advice:

+- The bigger the interface, the weaker the abstraction.
+- Make the zero value useful.
+- A little copying is better than a little dependency.
+- Clear is better than clever.
+- Design the architecture, name the components, document the details.
+- Documentation is for users.

 ### Filenames